-1) Verify unit external connections
+1) Verify unit external connections.

-Note: If unit is configured for load side operation, reference the User Manual for Load Side CT Placement diagram.
+Note: If unit is configured for load side operation. reference the User Manual for Load Side CT Placement diagram.

-- Phase A, B, C power connection, with positive A-B-C phase rotation expected

-- CT H1 Terminal is pointing toward the source

-- CT feedback on phases A & C to TB-1

-- Leave CT shorting bars in place on TB-1

-- With the HGA circuit breaker open, energize the source to the HGA

-- Close the HGA circuit breaker

-- Fans and HMI should come on in < 5 seconds

-- HMI will start on Home screen

-- Load(s) have an integral 5% line reactance or equivalent DC bus choke
+- Phase A, B, C power connection, with positive A-B-C phase rotation expected. - CT H1 Terminal is pointing toward the source - CT feedback on phases A & C to TB-1 - Leave CT shorting bars in place on TB-1 - TCI recommends a blank USB memory stick (500MB or larger) be inserted in the USB port located on the back of the HMI while the unit is powered off.
+This memory stick can be used to create a listing of all stored faults/alarms for troubleshooting purposes. - With the HGA circuit breaker open, energize the source to the HGA. - Close the HGA circuit breaker. - Fans and HMI should come on in < 5 seconds - HMI will start on Home screen. - Load(s) have an integral 3% line reactance or equivalent DC bus choke.